Albuquerque Premises Liability Lawyer

-A premises liability claim is a lawsuit that seeks compensation for your losses caused by the property owner’s negligence.
-It seeks compensation through their insurance, such as business liability insurance, or homeowners’ insurance, which has a property liability component.
+A premises liability claim is a lawsuit that seeks compensation for losses caused by the property owner’s negligence.
+It seeks compensation through its insurance, such as business liability insurance, or homeowners’ insurance, which has a property liability component.

 When Parnall Law represents you in a premises liability case, we seek three outcomes to your claim: